-Everything We Know About Cole Swindell’s Third Studio Album
+Everything We Know About Cole Swindell’s New Album, ‘All of It’

 On Feb.
 26, Cole Swindell released "Break Up in the End," the first taste of his upcoming third album.
-While many of the details of the forthcoming release have yet to be announced, Swindell provided some hints to The Boot and other reporters during a recent press conference, and reflected on his growth as an artist, and as a person, leading up to recording the new record.
+A few months later, on June 1, he officially announced the project -- but before that, Swindell provided some hints to The Boot and other reporters during a press conference, and reflected on his growth as an artist and as a person leading up to recording the new record.

 "I think I've lived a little longer now, and I've been through more things," Swindell says.
 "I've learned that it's okay to have a song that's not a party song, or that isn't uptempo.
 Now that I have people's attention, I can release a song like "You Should Be Here."
 The people who know me best know that that's me -- the ballad, the breakup thing.
 And now I know that the best song wins.
 The arc of the growth is basically "Ain't Worth the Whiskey" to "Break Up in the End," I'll put it that way."